Museum in Göhren: Past meets future

 If you want to experience an entire 17th century Mönchgut fisherman's farmhouse, you can also do so in the architecturally unique Rauchhaus – plattdeutsch „Rookhus“ –.
 It is just a five-minute walk from the Göhrener Heimatmuseum –!

-„My favorite topic in the museum, however“, reveals Ellen Melzer, „is, besides the “Rookhus”, the so-called Petersburg Hängung in one of our rooms.
+„My favorite theme in the museum, however“, reveals Ellen Melzer, „is, besides the “Rookhus”, the so-called Petersburg Hängung in one of our rooms.
 These are wonderful paintings by artists who all have a connection to Mönchgut, such as Tom Beyer, Elisabeth Büchsel or Hans Porwoll.
 I really love this room.“

 Concept good.
 All good.

 And what about the visitors – are they also taking to the newly designed museum in Göhren?
 Managing Director Jörn Kleinhardt can confirm that: „Our visitor numbers are very pleasing, the concept seems to be working.
 Or as Ellen Melzer puts it: ‚Those who visit us know afterwards: this is M nchgut.
-This is the history of our homeland.‘“
+This is the story of our homeland.‘“

 Excursion destinations